 \subsection{Experimental Setup}

-\textbf{Implementation Details.} To achieve precise multi-subject customized generation, our training process is divided into three stages: Single-Subject Pre-training, Multi-Subject Customization Training, and Identity-Preserving Preference Optimization.
+\textbf{Implementation Details.} To achieve accurate multi-subject customized generation, our training process is decoupled into two stages.
 Following \citep{wu2025less}, we set the resolution of generated images to $512 \times 512$ , the resolution of reference images to $320 \times 320$, and each LoRA module's rank to $r=512$.
 For the MoE-LoRA applied to the FFN layers, we configure it with 4 experts and activate 1 expert per forward pass.
 For reinforcement learning, we configure with a sampling step 16, a window size of $w=2$, a shift interval of $\tau=50$, and a window stride of $s=1$.
-More details settings can be found in~\Cref{sec:app_imp_details}.
+More detailed settings can be found in the Appendix.

 \textbf{Datasets and BenchMark.} We constructed separate datasets for multi-human and multi-object generation.
-Due to the scarcity of public multi-human customization datasets with adequate annotations, we designed a data collection pipeline to curate a new dataset from videos for multi-human customization.
-We supplemented the details in the \Cref{sec:app_train_data}.
-A total of 200k pairs of cross-pair data were obtained for training.
-For the reinforcement learning stage, we curated a face collection of 80 celebrities and 80 non-celebrities.
-We paired the faces in the collection and used Qwen2.5-VL~\citep{bai2025qwen2} to generate a prompt for each pair, resulting in 12,720 data points.
-We randomly selected 1,000 of these data points as our benchmark, and the remaining data was used as reinforcement learning training data.
-For multi-object customization, we use the public MUSAR-Gen~\citep{guo2025musar} Dataset as our foundation.
+Due to the scarcity of public multi-human customization datasets with adequate annotations, we designed a data collection pipeline to curate a new dataset from OpenHuman-Vid datasets~\cite{li2025openhumanvid}.
+We supplemented the details in the Appendix.
+A total of 200k pairs of cross-pair data are obtained for multi-human generation training.
+For the reinforcement learning, we curated a face collection of 80 celebrities and 80 non-celebrities.
+We paired the faces in the collection and used Qwen2.5-VL~\cite{bai2025qwen2} to generate a prompt for each pair, resulting in 12,720 data points.
+We randomly selected 1,000 of these as our benchmark, and the remaining data is used as reinforcement learning training data.
+For multi-object customization, we use the public MUSAR-Gen~\cite{guo2025musar} dataset as our foundation.
 We use Florence-2 and SAM to obtain the detailed positions of reference objects.
 To ensure segmentation quality, we further employ Qwen2.5-VL to filter the results.
-We split 1,000 samples from this dataset that were not seen during training as a benchmark.
+We split 1,000 samples from this dataset that are not seen during training as a benchmark.